GeoAnalytic-code/daas-catseaice/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This code may be used to generate STAC catalogs of ice charts available on government websites.
 Typically, these are provided as ESRI e00 files or Shapefiles in ZIP archives on a weekly schedule.

+The catalog entries are stored locally in a SQLite database which can be updated when needed.
+A separate function will output STAC catalogs from the database.
 ### Built With

 * [PyStac](https://github.com/stac-utils/pystac)